ADVERTISEMENT

 It’s worth looking for your ancestors in the 1900 and 1910 federal censuses on Ancestry.com, however, because both included a page of extra questions labeled “Special Inquiries Relating to Indians.”
 You may have to count lines from the main enumeration page to follow which lines here refer to your ancestors.
 Information under “Special Inquiries” included the individual’s tribe, the tribe of the father and mother and the person’s proportion of “white blood,” if any.

-5. In addition to delving into databases, you can take advantage of online guidance.
+5. In addition to delving into collections, you can take advantage of online guidance.

-Rootsweb (acquired by Ancestry in June 2000) offers an online guide to Native American research.
+Rootsweb (acquired by Ancestry in June 2000 and made read-only in 2024) offers an online guide to Native American research.
 With these records and online help, it’s never been easier to investigate those rumors of Native royalty—or to discover actual Native American ancestors.
+Other reference sources include the FamilySearch Wiki and AccessGenealogy.

 A version of this article appeared in the September 2015 issue of Family Tree Magazine.